Birmingham–Shuttlesworth International Airport: Controversy

-In September 2013, Atlanta-based ExpressJet Airlines, the then largest regional US passenger airline, told its pilots to avoid landing on Runway 18, following the crash of UPS Airlines Flight 1354 in Birmingham.
-An internal review following the accident concluded planes come "dangerously close" to nearby hills if even a few feet too low, that there is a significant "terrain threat" and a non-standard glide path.
-An aviation safety expert said the runway is "absolutely" safe.
+In September 2013, Atlanta-based ExpressJet Airlines, then the largest regional US passenger airline, told its pilots to avoid landing on Runway 18, following the crash of UPS Airlines Flight 1354 in Birmingham.
+An internal review following the accident concluded planes came "dangerously close" to nearby hills if even a few feet too low, and that there was a significant "terrain threat" and a non-standard glide path.
+An aviation safety expert said the runway was "absolutely" safe.

 Cultural references

 A music video for contemporary Christian musician Brandon Heath's song "Give Me Your Eyes" was filmed over the night of July 23–24, 2008 at the airport after most flights had landed for the night.
 It was directed by the Erwin Brothers and premiered on the Gospel Music Channel on August 23, 2008.